 Krystal Harris: Our Titan of Training

-As we open new stores, we wanted to check in with HipCityVeg’s Director of Training, Krystal Harris, on what it’s like to train new teams and how she became the ideal person to help build the best teams as we grow.
+As we open new stores, we wanted to check in with HipCityVeg’s Head of Training and Talent Development, Krystal Harris, on what it’s like to train new teams and how she became the ideal person to help build the best teams as we grow.

 Not your typical Sunday morning

 Krystal Harris didn’t watch the typical Sunday morning cartoons as a child.
 Instead, she was captivated by Julia Child and the WHYY cooking specials.
 Krystal grew up as the taste tester in her kitchen, helping her mother and grandmother when they let her prep meals.
 “I just liked being around food and cooking,” she recalls.
 “My love for working with my hands came from a really young age.
 I always knew I wanted to work in the food industry in that type of environment.”

 In high school, Krystal attended a culinary arts vocational school to strengthen her cooking skills even further.
 But as she transitioned into adulthood, her set of skills and experiences expanded rapidly and widely.
 Krystal was eager to learn.
 “I was fascinated with the communications field,” she explains, so that’s what she studied in college.
 She floated around through various retail and restaurant jobs before landing a role in the military as a Geospatial Engineer.
 Yes, Krystal Harris is that cool.